 If your inspector does not use the latest technological tools, Termites may be doing unseen structural damage to your house Timbers.
 Only by having regular Termite Inspections can you detect Termites early and avoid very costly repairs!

 If you haven’t had a Termite Inspection in the last 6-12 months, You are OVERDUE!
+Please call now to schedule your Timber Pest/Termite Inspection for your home or investment property!

 Once it is determined, by a Timber Pest Inspection, that you have Live Termites in your home, a detailed Treatment Proposal/ Quote is provided to you for your consideration as to the steps required and associated costs to perform the Termite Treatment.